 There is no doubt that regular exercise and staying in shape has significant health benefits.
 People who are fit generally live a more active, longer and happy life.
 Of course, people who are not in as good of shape also tend to be happy, and may not see a reason to make it a priority.
 If that sounds like you, would you make it a higher priority if you knew being healthier can make you more money?
-According to this post from Salary.com as well as this article from Time, those who are in better shape have a higher salary.
+According to this post from Payscale as well as this article from Money, those who are in better shape have a higher salary.

 We get that money isn't the end-all-be-all definition of success, but if you want to do better in your career for any reason, exercise plays a crucial role.
 Here are 5 reasons why:

 You'll Sleep Better.
 Better sleep is known to have so many benefits, including being more productive and more focused.
 If anything, it makes you less irritable and more able to deal with that useless team member, jerk client or annoying recruiter.
 Exercise is a proven way to get better sleep, as backed up in this article from the Huffington Post.